ansemjo-bot/addmirror/README.md

 guide on [managing deploy keys][deploy_user].
 I chose to create a seperate user on GitHub and add this user as a collaborator on the repositories I want to mirror.

-Either way, it usually consists of creating a new set of SSH keys and granting the appropriate public key write access.
-I chose 'ed25519' keys here.
+Either way, it usually consists of [creating a new set][ssh-keygen] of SSH keys and granting the appropriate public key write access.
+In my case I chose no passphrase as the user account usually has no possibility of user interaction.

-_(The commands follow this format: `<user> <current dir> $ <command>`)_

-## generate ssh keys
+Alternatively you could set up an ssh-agent and enter the passphrase once every boot.
+But you'd need to somehow ensure that the agent still works after x days.

+Another particularity I stumbled upon was OpenSSH's connection multiplexing.
+My usual SSH config includes `ControlMaster auto` which means that the first connection will create a master socket and background that.
+All following connections will use that socket and thus avoid the need for repeated authentication and key exchange.
+However, the backgrounding seems to cause problems with GitLab's unicorn worker threads: I consistently got timeouts, killed threads and 504 errors in the browser.
+Thus disable connection multiplexing altogether in `~git/.ssh/config`:

 ```
-user ~ $ sudo su - git -s /bin/bash
-git ~ $ ssh-keygen -t ed25519 -C "deploy bot" -f ~/.ssh/id_ed25519
+Host *
+    IdentityFile ~/.ssh/id_ed25519
+    ForwardAgent no

+    ControlPath none
+    ControlMaster no
+    ControlPersist no
 ```

-In this case you should chose no passphrase or otherwise find a reliable way to avoid having to input a passphrase upon connection as this is a machine user with no human interaction possible.

 <!--Links:-->